 The Seraphim Medal

-In connection with the ceremonial ‘revival’ of the Order of the Seraphim, a medal in seventh size was struck.
-This has since been awarded to individuals who have performed outstanding services of a humanitarian nature or of general benefit to society.
-The medal has been at The King's disposal since 1975.
+In connection with the ceremonial ‘revival’ of the Order of the Seraphim, a medal in the seventh size was minted.
+It has since been conferred upon individuals who have performed outstanding acts of a humanitarian nature or of general benefit to society.
+The medal has been at the disposal of The King since 1975.

-The Seraphim Medal is the first official medal awarded with a royal crown on the upper edge, and the only medal on which the royal portrait is not replaced when a new monarch ascends to the throne.
-The Seraphim Medal is also Sweden’s oldest medal for reward or merit.
-The medal is awarded very rarely.
+The Seraphim Medal is the first official medal of honour conferred with a royal crown on the upper edge, and the only medal on which the royal portrait on the front is not replaced when a new monarch ascends to the throne.
+The Seraphim Medal is also Sweden’s oldest medal for honour or merit.
+The medal is conferred very seldomly.

 Return of the Seraphim Medal

-The Seraphim Medal shall be returned to the Royal Orders of Knighthood on the demise of the recipient.
-The medal, name and birth date of the recipient shall be returned via mail (with tracking) to Kungl.
+The Seraphim Medal shall be returned to the Royal Orders of Knighthood upon the death of the recipient.
+The order decoration, name and date of birth of the recipient shall be sent by registered post to Kungl.
 Maj:ts Orden.

-Information on who the receipt shall be sent to should also be included.
-If you wish, the Royal Orders of Knighthood can include a picture of the Medal along with the receipt, free of charge.
+The details of the person to whom acknowledgement of receipt of a returned order is to be sent must also be included.
+If desired, the Royal Orders of Knighthood can also send a picture, free of charge, of the returned order decoration along with the acknowledgement of receipt.